 Containers for Liquids

-There are plenty of pharmacies and beauty supply stores in the Philippines (the most popular is Watsons) where you can buy many toiletry brands that are popular in the states.
+There are plenty of pharmacies and beauty supply stores in the Philippines (the most popular is called Watsons) where you can buy many toiletry brands that are popular in the states.
 However, there are a few things that are difficult to find and/or quite expensive including:

 - Tampons are rare, especially in the smaller towns including El Nido and Coron.